oracle-samples/usage-reports-to-adw/step_by_step_howto.md

 ### 10.5.
 Update application credential

 ```
-Browse the config file /home/opc/usage_reports_to_adw/config.user find the secret parameter DATABASE_SECRET_ID
+# Browse the config file /home/opc/usage_reports_to_adw/config.user find the secret parameter DATABASE_SECRET_ID
-Login to OCI console, Navigate to Security - Vault - Secrets
+# Login to OCI console, Navigate to Security - Vault - Secrets

-Update the secret to the new password
+# Update the secret to the new password
-Check the password by running on the VM:
+# Check the password by running on the VM:

-/home/opc/usage_reports_to_adw/usage2adw_setup -check_passwords
+/home/opc/usage_reports_to_adw/shell_scripts/run_table_size_info.sh
 ```

 ### 10.6.
-Test the application:
+Test the application

 ```
 /home/opc/usage_reports_to_adw/shell_scripts/run_multi_daily_usage2adw.sh